Sarwar Ahuja

 Sarwar Ahuja (born 10 July 1980) is an Indian actor who primarily works in Hindi films and television.
-Following his appearance as a participant on India's Best Cinestars Ki Khoj (2007), Ahuja made his acting debut with the film Khanna & Iyer (2007).
+He is a winner of India's Best Cinestars Ki Khoj (2007).
+Following his appearance as a participant in the show, he later made his acting debut with the film Khanna & Iyer (2007).
 Ahuja is best known for his portrayal of Pankaj Vashisht in Jyoti, Keshav Pandit in Keshav Pandit, Prashant Dubey in Punar Vivaah – Zindagi Milegi Dobara and Senior Inspector Shaurya in SuperCops Vs Super Villains.

 Life and family

 Ahuja was born on 10 July 1980 in Hyderabad in a Punjabi-Hindu family.

 Ahuja met actress Aditi Sharma in 2004, when they were contestants on the talent hunt reality show India's Best Cinestars Ki Khoj.
 Ahuja married Sharma in 2014, after 10 years of relationship.
 The couple welcomed their son, Sartaj in 2019 and their daughter in 2024.

 Career

 Ahuja has worked on television, in programs such as Jyoti where he played the roles of Sachin and Pankaj.
 He played Inspector Shaurya in Hum Ne Li Hai...
 Shapath, a crime drama series set in Mumbai.
 He was the male winner of the first season of the talent show India's Best Cinestars Ki Khoj in 2004.